 The professional tips in this post help to prevent fires and injuries due to broken kitchen appliances.
 That being said, hazards might still occur.
-In the event an appliance has issues or malfunctions and becomes a danger, hire a professional appliance repair.
+In the event an appliance has issues or malfunctions and becomes a danger, hire a appliance repair company in Knoxville.

 Install GFCI Outlets in Wet Locations

 Kitchens, laundry rooms, basements, bathrooms, garages and outdoor areas are susceptible to possible dampness or dripping water.
 As you are well aware, electricity and moisture don’t mix, so power cords should be plugged into GFCI outlets.

 This special type of outlet prevents electrocution by tripping the circuit when any interruptions in power are detected.

 If you don’t have GFCI outlets in wet rooms around your home, it’s time to install them or call an electrician in Knoxville.
 After that, for even more safety measures, follow the warnings of certain appliance manuals that note that a household appliance is not designed for outdoor areas.

 Electrical Cords, Outlets & Electronics Away From Water

 Some appliances are manufactured for outdoor areas, like barbecue grills.
 If you have electrical appliances outside – including dishwashers, refrigerators, freezers and ice makers, electric tools and others – be sure that all outlets and cords are 100% dry.
 Using weatherproof electronics help with this, along with GFCI outlets with gaskets that are water-tight.